UICtnguyen/GBNA/README.md

 3. Run the Analysis: To execute the analysis, simply run the example.py script.

 # Funded/Supported by the CoNeCT Lab at the University of Illinois, Chicago
-Developed by Theresa Nguyen, with special thanks to Paul Thomas for guidance
+Developed by Theresa Nguyen, with gratitude to Paul Thomas for guidance